 BS in Nutrition: Emphasis in Dietetics

 TWU undergraduates who major in Nutrition: Emphasis in Dietetics are prepared for careers in clinical dietetics, community nutrition, foodsystems administration, and other areas of dietetics.
 They take courses in nutrition, foodsystems administration, science, business, food science, nutrition education and counseling and research.
-These courses satisfy the Didactic Program in Dietetics (DPD) requirements.
+These courses satisfy the Didactic Program in Nutrition and Dietetics (DP) requirements.

 Suggested Course Sequence for the BS in Nutrition: Emphasis in Dietetics program.